 The engaged Mesa College population brings different points of view to the table, which encourages robust discussions.
-The central focus is on our students and how we can make their college experience more successful.
-This common goal makes Mesa College a great place to work, teach, and learn.
+The central focus is on our students and how we can create the conditions that matter for their success.
+This common goal is what equity, inclusion, diversity and justice looks like in action and is what makes Mesa College a great place to work, teach, and learn.

-Pamela T. Luster.
-Ed.D.

-President, San Diego Mesa College
+Ashanti T. Hands Ed.D.
+President, San Diego Mesa College John Crocitti President, Academic Senate

-John Crocitti

-President, Academic Senate

-Eva Parrill
+Sahar (Mona) King